libhal/libhal.github.io/mkdocs/contributor_guide/driver_architecture/driver_types.md

 } // namespace hal::sensors
 ```

+### Terminal external device example

+Some external device managers simply do not implement an interface and thus
+just provide a set of public APIs that the application can call as needed.

 ---

 ## Resources

 A resource is the object a manager hands out.
 It implements one of the hal interfaces and is the only way application code interacts with the hardware the manager owns.

-> [!NOTE]
-> While resources provide the standardized, generic interface used by other drivers to ensure interoperability, application code may also interact with managers directly if needed.
-However, we strongly prefer using resource interfaces to keep components decoupled.
-Furthermore, while a manager could theoretically depend on another manager, this is highly discouraged; always prefer finding a general `hal` interface to solve dependency issues rather than depending on the specific API of a manager object.

 !!!
-CAUTION
-    TODO(kammce): also, I need to explain that adapters can be hybrid and use pimpl and also inherit.
-This is due to the fact that a lot of adapters simply adapt a set of things down to one and the manager machinery isn't useful in that case.
+NOTE
+    While resources provide the standardized, generic interface used by other
+    drivers to ensure interoperability, application code may also interact with
+    managers directly if needed.
+However, we strongly prefer using resource
+    interfaces to keep components decoupled.
+Furthermore, while a manager could
+    theoretically depend on another manager, this is highly discouraged; always
+    prefer finding a general `hal` interface to solve dependency issues rather
+    than depending on the specific API of a manager object.

 ### Type erasure is the default